greenelab/deep-review/sections/04_study.md

 ### Sequencing and variant calling

-While we have so far primarily discussed the role of deep learning in analyzing genomic data, deep learning approaches can also substantially improve our ability to obtain the genomic data itself.
+While we have so far primarily discussed the role of deep learning in analyzing genomic data, deep learning can also substantially improve our ability to obtain the genomic data itself.
 We discuss two specific challenges: calling SNPs and indels (insertions and deletions) with high specificity and sensitivity and improving the accuracy of new types